Hrushi-d/3-Tier-Architecture-using-Docker-Compose/README.md

 # 3-Tier Architecture Using Docker Compose

 In this setup, we'll be using Docker Compose to orchestrate a 3-tier architecture comprising WordPress, MySQL, and a custom network for communication between the containers.
+For a more detailed explanation and insights into setting up this architecture, you can visit our blog post [here](https://blog.hrushikeshdagwar.tech/docker-compose-3-tier-architecture-simple-setup-guide).

 ### WordPress Container